andrewarrow/wolfcoin/README.md

 Having trouble picking a date in the future and commiting to something?
 Now you have very solid anchor dates available.

 Got the Monday thru Friday blues?
 This shakes everything up.
 Like a wonderful reset.
-Sone you'll find yourself doing some activity in the middle of the day on a Tuesday and before you'd be stuck in that i-must-be-working-and-productive-zombie-zone.
+Soon you'll find yourself doing some activity in the middle of the day on a Tuesday and before you'd be stuck in that i-must-be-working-and-productive-zombie-zone.

 Want to work hard and really acheive something?
 Now you've got ~15 days!
 Go for it, run run run!